kooalaproductions/CS570_Assignment_1/a2/README.md

 make all
 ```

-This will create a executable file named pam
+This will create a executable file named msh

 ### Operating Instructions